-- 1. No Entry Fee. - Limit of one entry in each class.
-2. - Judging will be held on Monday.
-June 20 in the 3.
-Extension Office. - Clothing Event registration must be completed by 4.
-June 10 in Fair Entry. - Open to all 4-H members.
-5. - Clothing Event forms are to be completed and 6. brought with the participant to the judging event along with a color photo of the participant in the outfit. - Participants that have completed 9th-12th grade 7. are eligible to compete at the Iowa State Fair Awardrobe Clothing Event, if selected, - Each participant must wear their outfit during 8. iudaina Monday.
-June 20. - Ribbons will be given at the style show.
-Advances 9. to the Intermediate Clothing Event and the Iowa State Fair will also be announced at the style show. - 10.
+- 1. No Entry Fee. - 2.
+Limit of one entry in each class. - 3.
+Judging will be held on Monday, June 19 in the Extension Office. - 4.
+Clothing Event registration must be completed by June 9 in Fair Entry. - 5.
+Open to all 4-H members. - Clothing Event forms are to be completed and brought with the participant to the judging event along with a color photo of the participant in the outfit. - 7.
+Participants that have completed 9th-12th grade are eligible to compete at the Iowa State Fair Awardrobe Clothing Event, if selected. - 8.
+Each participant must wear their outfit during judging Monday, June 19th. - Ribbons will be given at the style show June 22nd, 2:30 pm in the Cambridge Building.
+Advances to the Intermediate Clothing Event and the Iowa State Fair will also be announced at the style show. - 10.
 Clothing Event entries may be entered as a clothing exhibit in the clothing division at the county fair.
-If an exhibitor is selected to advance in both divisions for the Iowa State Fair. the member must chose which division will be exhibited at the lowa State Fair.
+If an exhibitor is selected to advance in both divisions for the lowa State Fair, the member must chose which division will be exhibited at the lowa State Fair.
 The item / member may not exhibit in both. - 11.
-Evaluation will be based on: - Developing self esteem, posture, poise, & ٠ grooming. - Clear and effective communication: explains decision making, demonstrate knowledge, has written report carefully prepared. - Choosing clothes for appearance: style, becoming colors, design, awareness of current fashion trends, fit and accessories.
-60^{-60}
+Evaluation will be based on:

-- Choosing clothes for intended purpose, considering costs. - Evaluating construction and appearance.
+- Developing self esteem, posture, poise, & grooming. - Clear and effective communication: explains decision making, demonstrate knowledge, has written report carefully prepared. - Choosing clothes for appearance: style, becoming colors, design, awareness of current fashion trends, fit and accessories. - Choosing clothes for intended purpose, considering costs. - Evaluating construction and appearance.